 Petitions for Representation.
 A low-income individual, community organization, or religious organization, or representative of low-income individuals that considers its organization, or low-income individuals, to be inadequately represented on the Corporation’s Board of Directors may submit a petition for representation to the Board.
 The petition must be signed by at least twenty individuals, unless the President determines that it is appropriate to waive this requirement in a particular case.
 A written statement of the Board’s action on the petition shall be provided to the petitioning individual or group (and, if required by law, regulation or government funding source policy, a copy of the statement shall be sent to the appropriate government funding source(s)).
 Should it decide to provide representation to the petitioning organization or interest, the Board shall take any actions necessary to provide that representation while ensuring that the Board’s composition meets the requirements set forth in the Corporations’ bylaws.

-*View monthly agenda here or in the event calendar up to one month prior to the board meeting.
+*View monthly agenda here or in the event calendar one week prior to the Board Meeting.

 Women Infants and Children (WIC) Clinic – Crete